EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

   - unstake: `0x2e17de78`
 - Reward/fee flow is tracked separately when internal transaction data is available.
 - Estimated current stake is calculated as `totalStakeIn - totalUnstakeOut`.
+- `Historical Activity Windowing` uses timestamp data when available and limited block timestamp fallback when needed.
+- `Net Staked` means `Stake In - Stake Out` for each historical window.
 - Raw JSON includes versioned scoring policy metadata and stake-flow metadata.
 - The current implementation is shipped in `index.html`, `wallet-intelligence.css`, and `wallet-intelligence.js`; the module names in the architecture section describe the conceptual separation of logic.